-The Joint Taskforce of Networked Media Open Interoperability's Roadmap tracks standards and specifications that enable the JT-NM Reference Architecture.
+The Joint Taskforce of Networked Media Open Interoperability's Roadmap tracks the standards and specifications that enable the JT-NM Reference Architecture.
 It shows how the relevant technologies are evolving and makes estimates about when, and to what extent, interoperable multi-vendor systems can be built around existing and yet to be developed standards and specifications.

 The roadmap is updated biannually to reflect the current state of these technologies and the latest industry insights about future developments.

 Moving to IP production

 IP-based networks have been common-place in broadcast facilities for a long time – mostly as means to move files around or to control equipment.
 Today, IP technology underlies most modern production workflows and is the core infrastructure in a growing number of broadcast facilities largely wired with network, rather than video and audio, cables.
 Fully IP-based production is now a widely adopted industry goal and several European broadcasters are planning, or have completed, facilities spec'd for IP.